yujinred/A-Star-Search-on-TSP/README.md

 ```
 * Clone this project into your local repository
 * pull
-* simple run the 'make' command
+* simply run the 'make' command
 ```